shuque/resolve/README.md

-If you need to use a version without DNSSEC, because you haven't or don't want to install the pycryptodome and pynacl crypto libraries, you can install an earlier version of this module: v2.0 or v.15 should run fine without them.
+If you need to use a version without DNSSEC, because you haven't or don't want to install the pycryptodome and pynacl crypto libraries, you can install an earlier version of this module: v0.15 or v0.20 should run fine without them.
+Just checkout the corresponding tags from this repo, or grab the release tarballs for those versions.

 ```
-resolve.py version 0.20
+resolve.py version 0.21
 Perform iterative resolution of a DNS name, type, and class.

 Usage: resolve.py [-dmtsnxez] <qname> [<qtype>] [<qclass>]